hyperledger/iroha/docs/source/deploy/single.rst

 ..
 Hint:: Use *latest* tag for latest stable release, and *develop* for latest development version

-Then, you have to create an enviroment for the image to run without problems:
+Then, you have to create an environment for the image to run without problems:

 Create docker network
 """""""""""""""""""""